 HeatShield® Takes the "Heat" So You Don't Have To

 Developed in Europe over 20 years ago, HeatShield’s® Cerfractory® technology is a hybrid (ceramic/refractory) coating and is proven effective both in use and by independent lab testing.

 As a repair, it’s been proven to withstand moisture, corrosive flue gases, and temperatures in excess of 2900°F. It’s rated a “Super-Duty” refractory mortar per ASTM (American Society for Testing and Materials) C199.
 It surpasses both National Fire Prevention Association (NFPA) and International Residential Code (IRC) which require only a “Medium-Duty” refractory mortar for use in fireplaces and chimneys.

 It is an approved “all fuel” chimney liner and listed to UL 1777 by Warnock Hersey with the addition of the CeCure® Sleeve.
 To learn more about HeatShield’s® extensive testing, listing, and certification visit HeatShield® technology and testing.

 Independent HeatShield® Installers are carefully selected based on their industry certifications and experience.
 Armed with factory training and specially designed tools, your HeatShield® professional can expertly repair your chimney.
 Special video cameras are used to verify completed repairs.
 Click here to find a factory trained HeatShield Installer.

 HeatShield® is an “eco friendly” product made from recycled and naturally occurring materials.
 HeatShield® offers you and your chimney professional a less costly alternative to rebuilding your chimney or the destructive removal of flue tiles before the chimney can be relined.

-Whether your chimney requires repair or relining, HeatShield® is covered by a 20-year material warranty.
+Whether your chimney requires repair or relining, HeatShield® is covered by a limited lifetime warranty.
 Ask your HeatShield® professional for details.